deadbeatChimblr/grubbyChimblr.github.io/CONTRIBUTING.md

 additionally, most contributions from others are normally to outsource work so it can be done faster. not for new content entirely!

-HI IT'S CHRIS RUST WROTE THAT AND IDK WHAT TO DO WITH THIS UM DO WHATEVER
+HI IT'S ZOEY; RUST WROTE THAT AND IDK WHAT TO DO WITH THIS UM DO WHATEVER